rasoolims/ImageTranslate/README.md

 CUDA_VISIBLE_DEVICES=0 python3 -u train_image_mt.py --tok sample/tok/ --model sample/mass_model --mass_train sample/en.mass.0,sample/fa.mass^C,sample/ar.mass.0 --capacity 2800 --batch 16000 --step 300000 --warmup 100000   --fp16
 ```

-Similar to previous step, this step also takes a long time on large datasets.
+Similar to the previous step, this step also takes a long time on large datasets.
 You can change the ``--bt-beam `` option for beam size in back-translation but note that this might affect memory, and you should decrease ``--batch`` and ``--capacity`` options.
 ### Train MT of Parallel Data
 Parallel data could be gold-standard or mined.
-You should load pre-trained MASS models for the best performace.
+You should load pre-trained MASS models for the best performance.

 ### Training from pre-trained MASS model
 This is essentially ...